All Posts Engineering

 Training Configuration

-Start with a small number of epochs (1-3).
+Start with a small number of epochs (1 to 3).
 More epochs increase overfitting risk, especially with smaller datasets.

 Evaluation